 Who would you want to care for your young children if you and your spouse are unable to do so?
 Who will handle the finances to care for your children?
 Have you approached that individual or couple to ask if they would consider taking on this responsibility?

-Appointing a standby-guardian prevents the uncertainty about who will care for your children before the court has the opportunity to formally appoint someone.
+Nominating a temporary guardian will help guide the court as to your wishes until it formally appoints someone.
 Also, it tells the court who you want to have that responsibility.
 And, who you do not.
 Financial powers of attorney or revocable trusts can address the financial concerns.

-Thinking through these issues, and working to ensure that your loved ones are cared for according to your wishes, are important steps in estate planning and better then leaving these decisions in the hands of a court.
+Thinking through these issues and working to ensure that your loved ones are cared for according to your wishes, are important steps in estate planning.